HermesAteneo/Protected-Public-Source-License-PPSL/README.md

 # Specifications

-- Source is open and public
+- Source is open and public to check business reliability
 - Source can be used for learning and research
 - Source cannot be replicated for commercial activities unrelated to the original code bussiness
 - Source can be replicated for commercial activities that participate in the benefits of the original code bussiness